 First they had to run some tests to see if my water had actually broken.
 They got some fluid samples and made slides and sent them down to some lab to be tested…The test actually came back negative, but when the lady checked me she said “Well, I don’t feel a sack.
 I feel a head, and you’re at 4cm, so I think your water actually did break.”
 And I was thinking, “Yes, you feel a HEAD.
 Can I go have my baby now please?”
 At this point the contractions were right on top of each other and crazy intense and all I wanted was to go upstairs and get some sort of pain relief.

-As much pain as I was in, I couldn’t help but find the whole situation hilarious.
-I was screaming and laughing and on the verge of crying the whole time!
-At one point the nurse said to Shaun, “Come on coach, help her get through this” and he replied “Actually I think the less I say the better”.
-That boy is too funny!
 The triage nurses probably thought I was crazy.
 Maybe that’s why they were treating me like I didn’t know what I was talking about.
 After some fun arguments about urine (“Well, sometimes a woman thinks were water has broken and it was just pee.”
 “I didn’t pee, my water broke.”
 “Well, sometimes it’s just pee.”
 “It wasn’t pee.”
 “Well it might have been.”
 “It wasn’t…”), the nurse told me they were going to go ahead and let me stay.
 THANK YOU.
 There was absolutely no way I was letting them send me home, it was pretty much one big contraction at that point and I was already getting the urge to push.
 They still took their sweet time before they got around to moving me upstairs.
 (First they had to make sure 40 times that my name was spelled right on my paperwork.)
 I think it was around 3:30AM when I was moved.
 Looking back, it doesn’t seem like I was in there all that long.
 But when you are in the most pain you’ve ever been in in your entire life, time goes by REALLY SLOW.

 Once I was upstairs, they checked me again.
 As soon as the woman said “She’s at 9”, with a sort of surprised look on her face, it was all business.
 The room filled with people hurrying to get things ready, and a midwife named Gracie came in to do the delivery.
 As soon as the epidural kicked in, it was time to push.
 (I told the anesthesiologist I loved him, he said he gets that a lot.)
 It was all a blur at this point.
 It happened so fast that I hardly had time to think about what was happening!
 Before I knew it, they were placing a little baby in my arms.
 I was still in shock.
 I had a baby!
 And I felt GREAT, so much better than I felt after I gave birth to Juniper.
 I guess I wasn’t in labor long enough to get exhausted!
 (With Juniper I was in labor for 33 hours.
 With Flynn, 3 hours and 20 minutes.
 Woo!)
 I was a little nervous about breastfeeding because it’s been so long, but he nursed like a champ.
 And man was he handsome!